-What does 2019 hold for the plastics industry?
-Several trends that emerged in 2018 continue to be refined and amplified heading into the new year:
+What does 2020 hold for the plastics industry?
+Several trends that emerged in 2019 continue to be refined and amplified:

 The environmental impact of traditional resins remains under close scrutiny, leading many manufacturers to reconsider their approach to selecting materials.
 Bioresins are gaining traction as alternatives since they’re all based on natural plant and vegetable extracts or renewable resources, which aid in green practices through benefits such as safer disposal, energy-efficient manufacturing and decreased toxic emissions.